Ranger's Apprentice: Film adaptation

 As of 7 January 2008, Warner Bros.
 Pictures had optioned the film rights for The Ruins of Gorlan and was in talks with Oscar-winning filmmaker Paul Haggis to adapt and direct the film.
 When John Flanagan first heard the news he said: It's just so overwhelming to see that the Ranger's series is set to head off in yet another exciting direction.
 When I think how this all started as a series of twenty short stories written for my son Michael, it sets my head spinning to think there's the distinct possibility that it will now be translated into movies and seen by millions of people around the world.

-John Flanagan stated in a Facebook Q&A in 2014 that the funds for the film had been acquired and auditions would be held in the summer of 2015, in either Ireland or England.
+John Flanagan stated in 2014 that the funds for the film had been acquired and auditions would be held in the summer of 2015, in either Ireland or England.
 In March 2016, it was announced production would start late that year.
 Film Carnival decided to fund the company with US$500 million, but later pulled out, thus ending the production.

 As of Oct 2019, it was announced that Dick Cook Studios (DCS), an independent production company helmed by former Walt Disney Studios chairman Dick Cook, would receive $20,473,020 from the Australian government to produce two fantasy features in the country, the first of which would be Ranger's Apprentice.
 Production was said to start July 2020.

 Flanagan later stated that the producers had opted for a TV series instead of a film, and that production was delayed due to the COVID-19 pandemic.

 In January 2024, it was reported that Skydance Media had acquired rights to the film with Theodore Melfi set to write the script, direct and produce.